-Name of Constituency, Class of Constituency.
-Extent of Constituency and area in square miles Population.
+Name of Constituency.
+Class of Constituency · Extent of Constituency and area in square miles Population.
 No. of Seats.
-Reserved Scate.
+Reserved Seats.
 Bombay City and Bombay Suburban District.
-Anglo-Indi an . .
-The City of Bombay and the Bombay Suburban Dustrict excluding the Ambernath Petha.
-167 sq. miles. (including Amber- 1 , Presidency Do .
-The Presidency of Bombay (excluding the City of Bombay and the South Salsette taluka of the Bombay Suburban District).
-77,054 sq. miles. -,-10 1 Deccan Sardars and Inamdars The Central and Southern Divisions.
-1 Gujarat Sardars and Inamdars.
-Do Bombay Suburban District. •••• 1 Bombay University Bombay Camber of Commerce.
-University .
-Commerce and Industry.
-(Non-Territorial) Do •••• 2 Bombay Trades Association Do Do •••• 1 Bombay Millowners' Do .
-Do •••• 1 Ahmedabad Mill- owners' Association.
-Do .
-Do •••• 1 East India Cotton Association, Do Do •••• 1 ' ndian Merchants' Chamber and Bureau.
-Do .
-Do •••• 1 Sujarat Textile Labour Unions.
-Labour .
-The Ahmedabad, Kaira, Broach and Panch Mahals and Surat Districts. •••• 1 Bombay City and Suburban Textile Labour Unions.
-Do The Class of Deviler and Ale 2 Deccan and Kawatak Textile Labour Unions.
-Do Khandesh, Poona, Nasik, Satara, Sholapur, Ahmednagar, Belgaum, Bijapur, Dharwar, Kanara, Kolaba and Ratnagiri Districts.
-1 Railway Unions Legistered Trade Unions of seamen, dock-workers and Port Trust employees.
-Do The Presidency of Bombay The Presidency of Bombay :::: 2 1 eneral Trade Unions.
+Anglo-Indian •• The City of Bombay and the Bombay Suburban District excluding the Ambernath Petha.
+167 sq. miles. (including Amber- 1 Presidency Do. ••• The Presidency of Bombay (excluding the City of Bombay and the South Salsette taluka of the Bombay Suburban District).
+77,054 sq. miles. nath).
+5,445 1 Decoan Sardars and Inamdars.
+Landholders The Central and Southern Divisions. •••• 1 Gujarat Sardars and Inamdars.
+Do. - • The Northern Division and the Bombay Suburban District. •••• 1 Bombay University University • • 1 Bombay Camber of Commerce and Do •••• 2 Commerce.
+Bombay Trades Industry.
 Do.
-The Presidency of Bombay •••• 1
+Do •••• 1 Association Bombay Millowners' Association.
+Do. •• Do •••• 1 Ahmedabad Mill- owners' Association.
+Do. •• Do • • • • 1 East India Cotton Association.
+Do. •• Do •••• 1 Indian Merchants' Chamber and Bureau.
+Do. • • · Do •••• 1 Labour ••• The Ahmedabad, Kaira, Broach and Panch Mahals and Surat Districta. •••• 1 Bombay City and Suburban Textile Labour Unions.
+Do.
+The City of Bombay and the Thana and Bombay Suburban Districts. •••• 1 Deccan and Karnstak Textile Labour Unions.
+Do. •• The East Khandesh, West Khandesh, Poona, Nasik, Satara, Sholapur, Ahmednagar, Belgaum, Bijapur, Dharwar, Kanara, Kolaba and Ratnagiri Districts.
+1 Railway Unions Registered Trade Unions of seamen, dock-workers and Port Trust employees.
+Do.
+Do. •• The Presidency of Bombay The Presidency of Bombay 2 1 General Trade Unions.
+Do. •• The Presidency of Bombay 1